-On 24 February 2023, the Commission for the Protection of Competition (CPC) issued a decision for infringement by the Company of section 6(1)(a) of "The Protection of Competition Laws of 2008 and 2014" and imposed an administrative fine of €5m.
-A Recourse was filed on 24 March 2023 at the Administrative Court of Cyprus by the Company, contesting the aforementioned CPC decision.
-Based on legal advice, the Board of Directors of the Company believes that the recourse filed by the Company will be successful and consequently no liability provision is included in the financial statements.
+On 24 February 2023, the Commission for the Protection of Competition (CPC) issued a decision finding that the Company had infringed section 6(1)(a) of The Protection of Competition Laws of 2008 and 2014, and imposed an administrative fine of €5 million.
+Following new considerations that came to light in 2024,the fine was paid during the year and the amount has been recognised in the profit and loss statement.
+This payment was made with full reservation of all legal rights, pending the outcome of the Company's Recourse, which was filed on 24 March 2023 before the Administrative Court, seeking the annulment of the CPC's decision.